 Below are its benefits and pitfalls.

 - Visibility.
 One obvious advantage is its visibility.
 It’s the first thing that visitors see when they go to your site.
 It immediately catches their attention.
 The manner in which you design your pop-up can dictate though if they will take the bait or not.
+Pop-ups are 50% more effective than banners in terms of grabbing the users’ attention.
+And no, users cannot ignore the pop-up.

 - Increase in traffic conversion.
 Studies have shown that pop-ups are 13 times more effective at generating clicks and opt-in subscribers than standard banners.
 Thus adding it to your design is a fantastic way to increase followers, get more opt-ins or market a product or service.
 For instance, if you are an agency who is practicing SEO and you would like to post an announcement about the recent SEO training that you will be hosting this month, installing a pop-up is guaranteed to attract the interest of your followers including enthusiasts and professionals alike.